abraemer/SpinSymmetry.jl/README.md

 where `N` denotes the number of spins in the system and their positions should be given as a Julian index, i.e. in the range `1:N`.

 **Note:** The projection on a specific magnetization block is applied first.
 Thus if you have spin flip symmetry and restrict to a magnetization block, your symmetrized basis states look like "|↑..↑⟩ ± |↓..↑⟩".
+So in this case you effectively specified S_z^2 and parity.

 ## User-defined symmetries
 It's also quite easy to define your own symmetry operations.